Building Carrs Lane Church Centre

 - a large platform approached by two steps or a side ramp

-- a tall plain wooden sanctuary cross, providing a focus for worship.
+- a tall, plain, wooden sanctuary cross, which provides a focus for worship

 - a three-manual organ by Hill, Norman & Beard

 - a contemporary brass font – designed and made in 1970 by a young church member (moveable).

 - plaques from the previous building that are displayed on a wall at the back of the room, commemorating the service of some past ministers and members.
 They include a World War I memorial.

 The Main Foyer and Works of Art

 The Main Foyer is on the upper ground floor.
 From here, visitors gain access to Reception, the Church Room, the Fair Trade Shop, the Quiet Room, and stairs to other floors.
-It was extensively refurbished in 2008, to be much lighter and to have better Reception and Shop areas.
+The main foyer is now much lighter than it was prior to its successful refurbishment in 2008.

 There are several Works of Art, in contrasting styles:

-- Statue of Dr R W Dale (1897) by Edward Onslow Ford, a fine marble commemorating the famous 19th century minister of Carrs Lane Chapel.
+- Statue of Dr R W Dale (1897) by Edward Onslow Ford.
+This is a fine marble commemorating the famous 19th century minister of Carrs Lane Chapel.